-All students will study 4 elective subjects from the table below over two semesters, usually 2 electives for Semester 1 then an additional 2 electives for Semester 2.
+All students will study four (4) elective subjects from the table below over two semesters, usually two (2) electives for Semester 1 then an additional two (2) electives for Semester 2.
 Combination of the electives will be determined by the timetable line structure.
 Students are permitted to study an elective subject for one semester only.
 Repeated elective subjects are not permitted.

-General Electives
+Civics and Citizenship Geography Physical Education

-Civics and Citizenship Geography Music
+Dance Health Psychology

-Dance Health Physical Education
+Design and Technology Japanese Specialist Maths (Semester 2 only)

-Digital Technologies Japanese Psychology
+Digital Technologies Materials & Technologies Specialisation (Furnishings) Textiles and Design in Action

-Drama Materials & Technologies Specialisation (Furnishings) Specialist Maths (Semester 2 only)
+Drama Materials & Technologies Specialisation 2 (Construction) Visual Arts

-Economics and Business Materials & Technologies Specialisation 2 (Construction) Textiles and Design in Action
+Economics and Business Media Arts

-Food Specialisations Media Arts Visual Arts
+Food Specialisations Music

 Centre of Excellence Program Subjects

 COE - AFL COE - Drama COE - Touch

 COE - Business, Leadership & Enterprise COE - Music COE - Culinary Skills

 COE - Dance COE - Soccer